sebawita/KinveyChat/Tutorial/tutorial-03-entities.md

 You might be wondering about the syntax used for the Value template: `{{city}}`.
 Kinvey Chat uses Mustache template system, which allows mixing text with values returned from an object.

-For example, a template `City: {{city}}`, would return an array of items like:
+For example, a template `City: {{name}}`, would return an array of items like:

 ```json
 [ "City: Naples", "City: Lyon", "City: Gdansk", ...]
 ```

-You can also use this with any text returned by the chatbot.
+You can also use this with any message text returned by the chatbot.
 For example, you could have a message step like this:

 ```json
 {